Radical Residency® V

 Marianne Walker (b.1970, Bridlington, East Yorkshire, UK) holds a BA Hons from Sunderland University (1993) and a MA Sculpture from Wimbledon School of Art (2002).
 Her practice is based around drawing, the application of ink or graphite to 3D surfaces and drawing as an act of incarnation.
 Marianne is a recipient of the Observer Magazine New British Artist Award, 2002.
 Selected exhibitions include Jerwood Drawing Prize 2002, Romantic Detachment, P.S.1 MoMA, New York, USA (2004), Orions Shorts Film Festival, High Desert Test Sites, California (2006), Alchemical Reactions, Café Oto, London (2011), From Here & There, Drawings from Colorado and Wales, Clara Hatton Gallery, University of Colorado (2014), Contemporary British Drawing, Xi’an Academy of Fine Arts, China (2015) and Barbican Arts Group Trust Open (2018).

 Emily Woolley (b.1993, UK) is an artist living and working in South East London.
 She graduated from the Goldsmiths BA Fine Art in 2015 with First-class honours.
 Emily’s work has been included in numerous group shows and she recently had her first solo show Protean (A Retracing) at AMP Gallery, London.
 She has had her work included in several publications, most recently interviewed by Boundary Art.
 She is a returning contributor to Perpetual Inventory, an independent zine exploring process in sculpture practice.

 As an organisation we encourage visits during the Working Studio Time.
-Visits will follow COVID-19 regulations and can be booked in limited time-slots by clicking on the BOOK VISIT button above or here.
+Visits will follow COVID-19 regulations and can be booked in limited time-slots.